-He said he had heard stories of such ships, especially the one of the Spanish galleons being lost in the desert many times.
-He said that in 1933, however, it had been reported that an ancient Viking ship had been found in the desert on the other side of the Salton Sea, and, although he had not seen the ship himself, he had talked personally to the woman who did.
+My uncle told me he had heard stories of Spanish galleons being lost in the desert many times.
+He said that in 1933, however, it had been reported that an ancient Viking ship had been found in the desert deep in one of the canyons bordering up along the far west side Salton Sea, and, although he had not seen the ship himself, he had talked personally to the woman who did.
 He then went on to explain how just such a thing could happen.
 So off we we went in search of some of the ancient river channels that flooded the Salton Sea over the centuries to see how a ship, Viking or otherwise, could end up stranded in the desert so many miles inland.

 Any of you who are familiar with my works knows that my uncle was what I call a biosearcher, even to the point of having several plant species named after him.
-Matter of fact, in a large part it was because of his intimate knowledge of southwest indiginous plants that I, starting as not much more than a mere ten-year old boy, but mostly less, ended up exploring much of the desert with him.
-Among other things, for example, the famed astronomer, meteorite hunter and scientist Dr. Linclon La Paz selected him to work with him.
-La Paz's idea, as explored more thoroughly in the article on Frank Edwards, was to have my uncle determine if and where any of the plant growth on the suspected debris field related to the Roswell Incident may have been moved, removed or replanted.
+Matter of fact, in a large part it was because of his intimate knowledge of southwest indigenous plants that I, starting as not much more than a mere ten-year old boy, but mostly less, ended up exploring much of the desert with him.

 It was because of my uncle's role and expertise as a biosearcher, and well before I entered the picture, that somewhere along the way he met Myrtle Botts, she herself being a highly regarded amateur botanist, who in an odd sort of way, mostly because of the Viking ship, became infamous in the lore of the desert southwest.
 Although much has been written about Botts, years before I interviewed her on the subject, she discussed personally the following at length with my uncle who inturn related it to me: